embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-a-MQTT-Custom-Skill-For-Alexa.md

 As in the smart home skill.
 Log-in to [Alexa developer console](https://developer.amazon.com/home.html){:target="\_blank"} and navigate to `Alexa skill kit > Add new skill`.
 But this time, select ` Custom Interaction Model ` and enter a name and invocation name.
 The name will be shown to the users trying to install your skill while invocation name will be used to call up on the skill from your echo device.
 Leave the otehr fields as-is and navigate to `interaction model` in the left pane.

 Interaction model defines an intent schema, custom slot types if any and sample utterances.
-An intent schema defines the different distinct commands that can be issued to the skill.
-Sample utterances links spoken sentences with one of the intents in teh intent schema and a slot is a position in the sample utterance where a user variable can come in.
-For instance, if there is a `getWeather` intent, one of the corresponding sample utterance can be `get me the weather in {PlaceName}`.
-Now, for instance if the user ask the skill - `get me the weather in  Kerala`, the sample utterance would be used to match the request to the intent and the only parameter that needs to be passed on to the back-end while calling the function that would handle `getWeather` is the place name (Kerala) from the slot.
-Amazon provides a lot of pre-defined slot types.
+An intent schema defines a set of distinct commands that can be issued to a skill.
+Sample utterances links spoken sentences with an intent in the intent schema and a slot is a position in a sample utterance where a user variable can come in.
+For instance, if there is a `getWeather` intent, one of the corresponding sample utterance can be `get me the weather in {placeName}`.
+Now, for instance if the user ask : `get me the weather in  Kerala`, that utterance would be used to match an intend and the only parameter that needs to be passed on to the back-end while calling the (lambda) function that would handle `getWeather` is  `placeName` (Kerala) from the slot.
+Amazon provides a set of pre-defined slot types.
 The optional custom slots field lets you define new slot types and add enumerators into it.

-In the case of our skill, we are not going to deal with slots and slot types since we are always fetching the share price of a fixed symbol.
+In the case of our skill, we are not going to deal with slots and slot types since we are always fetching share price of a fixed symbol.
 So, the intent schema will look like :

 ```json
 {